Saturday, March 25, 2023

 • Web Browsing

-Ubuntu and Firefox, both recognized for their security and agility, make surfing the web delightful.
+Recognized for their security and agility, Ubuntu and Firefox make surfing the web delightful.
 Ubuntu now offers Chrome as well as other browsers, which can be installed through the Ubuntu Software Center.

 • Gaming